vlbras/cambridge-dictionary-api/README.md

       ]
     },
     {
-      "pos": "verb",
+      "definition": "to stop doing an activity before you have finished it:", "partOfSpeech": "verb",
       "level": "C1",
-      "meaning": "to stop doing an activity before you have finished it:", "examples": [
+      "examples": [
         "The game was abandoned at halftime because of the poor weather conditions.", "They had to abandon their attempt to climb the mountain.",